jorzel/hashnode/ckxhl67og0243ess1ac71b9v1.md

 ![graphql_restaurants.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640121499402/JmhB1jKw-.png)

 ## Command
 We have seen how to query objects using both REST and GraphQL.
 In the following section I would like to present how to modify data.
-To make it happen, the domain model was enrich by adding `Table`, `TableBooking` and `User` entities.
+To make it happen, the domain model was enriched by adding `Table`, `TableBooking` and `User` entities.
 ```python
 # models.py
 from datetime import datetime